orient-man/dotnetcore-microservices-with-fsharp/README.md

     dotnet test .\src\AdderService.Tests\AdderService.Tests.fsproj

-## Step 2: Migrate from NuGet to Paket
+## Step 2: Migration from NuGet to Paket

 Managing dependencies with [Paket](https://fsprojects.github.io/Paket/) is so much easier than with NuGet that it's not even funny anymore.
 Just give it try!